elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-and-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The composedPath() method returns the event’s path which is an array of the objects on which listeners will be invoked.
-This does not include nodes in shadow trees if the shadow root was created with its ShadowRoot.mode closed.
+  <div><strong>Interview Response:</strong> The composedPath() method returns the event’s path, an array of the objects on which listeners get invoked.
+This process does not include nodes in shadow trees if the shadow root gets created with its ShadowRoot.mode closed.
     </div><br />
     <strong>Syntax: </strong> let composed = Event.composedPath();<br /><br />
   </div>